1. What is the Telethon policy in support of OA publishing?

-Authors are unlikely to be able to comply with the Grant Conditions if the journal does not have an Open Access option nor allows self-archiving in PMC/Europe PMC within six months of publication.
+Authors are unlikely to be able to comply with the Grant Conditions if the journal does not have an Open Access option or does not allow self-archiving in PMC/Europe PMC within six months of publication.
 If this is the case, authors have three options:

-(a) Grant a license of their copyright to a journal instead of assigning copyright.
-Such a license would have to deal with the rights granted to the journal so to allow the journal to publish and at the same time to allow the authors to make their research available through Europe PMC.
+(a) Grant a copyright licence to a journal instead of assigning copyright.
+Such a licence would have to cover the rights granted to the journal to allow the journal to publish and at the same time to allow the authors to make their research available through Europe PMC.
 In this way, you should be able to retain ownership of your copyright as well as allow publication in a journal.
 This could be achieved, for example, by using the JISCSURF Licence to Publish, which was developed in consultation with the Wellcome Trust.

 “Notwithstanding any of the other provisions of this agreement, the journal acknowledges that the researcher will be entitled to deposit an electronic copy of the final, peer-reviewed manuscript into Europe PubMed Central (Europe PMC), and for this manuscript to be mirrored to all PMC international sites.
 Manuscripts deposited with Europe PMC may be made freely available to the public, via the internet, within six months of the official date of final publication in the journal”.

 (c) Reconsider where to publish.
-This is anticipated to be an exceptional circumstance.
+This is considered to be an exceptional circumstance.

 4. If a publisher offers a paid open-access option, am I obligated to select this option?